madhan1310/nyc-yellow-taxi-data-analysis/README.md

 Repository Contents:

 1. SQL code to import, clean and transform the raw CSV data Queries to analyze the data and derive insights.
+2. An ER diagram was developed originally using fact and dimension tables, but joins on large tables proved too slow for interactive analysis.
+Therefore, a simplified schema with one large table was used instead.
+3. Queries to analyze the data and derive insights
-2. Summary of key findings from the analysis.
+4. Summary of key findings from the analysis.
-3. Tables and visualizations created in Tableau.
+5. Tables and visualizations created in Tableau.

 Key Insights: